mailpile/Mailpile/README.md

 A simple test run might look like so:

-    $ ./mp -A /var/spool/mail/YOURNAME -R
+    $ ./mp --add /var/spool/mail/YOURNAME --rescan

 The program prints details of its progress as it runs.
 Note that just opening the mailbox may take quite a while if it is large enough (it takes about a bit over a minute to open my 500MB mailbox).
+Once the mailbox has been opened, my laptop (a 1.66Ghz Intel Atom with a 5400rpm HDD) the program can index roughly four messages per second, so if you are processing thousands of messages you should expect it to take a few hours.

 Stopping the program with CTRL-C is (relatively) nondestructive - it will try to save its progress and re-running should continue the scan from where it left off.

 ## Web interface ##